 A dysfunctional limbic system is associated with many clinical manifestations, such as epilepsy, limbic encephalitis, dementia, anxiety disorder, schizophrenia, and autism.

-Limbic System and Fear
+Limbic system and fear

 The limbic system, especially the amygdala, plays a vital role in controlling various emotional behaviors, such as fear, rage, anxiety, etc. The anterior limbic network and related regions, including the orbitofrontal cortex and amygdala, are the main players for regulating such emotions.

-The interplay between the dorsal hippocampus, basolateral amygdala, and medial prefrontal cortex is essential in contextual fear conditioning, which requires an integrated representation of a fear-inducing situation and emotional experience associated with it.
+The interplay between the dorsal hippocampus, basolateral amygdala, and medial prefrontal cortex is essential in contextual fear conditioning, which requires an integrated representation of a fear-inducing situation and the emotional experience associated with it.
 In a fearful situation, activation of the dorsal hippocampus does not depend on previous fear conditioning.

 This suggests that the hippocampus only encodes spatial information of a fearful situation but is not associated with emotional experiences related to it.
-In contrast, activation of the basolateral amygdala occurs only if the subject is conditioned with the particular fear.
+In contrast, activation of the basolateral amygdala occurs only if the subject is conditioned with a particular fear.

 After the initial adrenalin surge, the hypothalamus activates the hypothalamic-pituitary-adrenal axis to suppress the sympathetic discharge.
-In case of persistent stressful condition, the hypothalamus secretes corticotropin-releasing hormone and activates the pituitary gland to release adrenocorticotropic hormone.
+In case of persistent stressful conditions, the hypothalamus secretes corticotropin-releasing hormone and activates the pituitary gland to release adrenocorticotropic hormone.